-The informal resolution process for a complaint of Prohibited Conduct under the jurisdiction of the Office of Student Conduct is identical to that offered through the Title IX Office.
+The informal resolution process for a complaint of Prohibited Conduct under the jurisdiction of the Office of Student Conduct and Conflict Resolution is identical to that offered through the Title IX Office.
 Keep in mind, however, that while these informal procedures are the same as those offered for Prohibited Conduct that, as alleged, may violate Title IX, these procedures are not Title IX Procedures and will not be referred to as a Title IX complaint, procedure, violation, or resolution.

-The Informal Resolution process may proceed in one of three ways:
+The informal resolution process may proceed in one of three ways:

-- The Office of Student Conduct can resolve the matter informally by providing supportive measures (only) to remedy the situation; - The parties can agree to resolve the matter through an alternate resolution mechanism, including mediation, restorative practices, etc.; or - The Respondent can accept responsibility for violating policy, and desire to accept a sanction and end the resolution process.
+- The Office of Student Conduct and Conflict Resolution can resolve the matter informally by providing supportive measures (only) to remedy the situation; - The parties can agree to resolve the matter through an alternate resolution mechanism, including mediation, restorative practices, etc.; or - The Respondent can accept responsibility for violating policy, and desire to accept sanctions and end the resolution process.

-No information that is exchanged during an informal resolution process through the Office of Student Conduct may be used in future formal resolution process of a Title IX complaint of Prohibited Conduct.
+No information that is exchanged during an informal resolution process through the Office of Student Conduct and Conflict Resolution may be used in future formal resolution process of a Title IX complaint of Prohibited Conduct.
 For example, an acceptance of responsibility by a Respondent in an informal resolution process cannot then be used as any kind of evidence in a future formal Title IX complaint of Prohibited Conduct proceeding against the Respondent.